Bachelor of Business Administration

 About this course

-The Bachelor of Business Administration gives students the opportunity to gain a comprehensive understanding of management and professional practice, and the option to specialise in a range of industry specific disciplines.
-Students have flexibility in determining the structure of their study.
+The Bachelor of Business Administration from Southern Cross University gives students the opportunity to gain a comprehensive understanding of management and professional practice, and the option to specialise in a range of industry-specific disciplines.
+Students have flexibility in determining the structure and industry focus of their study.
 They can gain practical experience via an internship which counts as two units towards their degree or study elective units from across the University’s undergraduate offerings to extend their knowledge of other disciplines.